Will Australia Go Into A Recession In 2025?

 How Does Global Instability Impact Australia's Economy?

-A contraction in economic activity domestically is also heavily contingent on how our major trading partners fare — particularly the US and China.
+A contraction in economic activity domestically is heavily contingent on how our major trading partners fare — particularly the US and China.

 The performance of the US and Chinese economies also acts as a lever for the value of the Australian dollar.